-In this post I share what it is, the benefits, some research (without boring you), my experience as a person with fibromyalgia and as a yoga and meditation teacher.
+In this post I share what Yoga Nidra is.
+The benefits, some research.
+When, where and how you can do it.
+And my experience as a person with fibromyalgia and as a yoga and meditation teacher.
 Basically – why you need to try it.

 This is an excerpt from my brand new book and has an accompanying video.